10 Archaeological Mysteries of the United States

 The site’s “mysterious” reputation has made it a popular tourist attraction for decades, and it’s even earned some pop culture fame—H.P.
 Lovecraft reportedly visited the site for inspiration, and The X-Files set one episode nearby.

 Archaeologists understand some things about Casa Grande in Arizona.
 They know that it was probably constructed in the early 13th century, that the builders used adobe, and that the full complex included several other adobe structures and a ball court, and was once surrounded by a wall.

 What they don’t know is what the four-story central building was for: a guard tower, a grain silo, a house of worship, or something else.
 The site was abandoned nearly half a century before Columbus’s voyage to the Americas, long after the nearby Hopi had moved away, and was too ruined for early Spanish explorers to do their own investigating into what it was.

-Today the main building is under a protective roof built by Civil Conservation Corps workers in the 1930s, and the full ruins are a federally protected national park—the first such park in the United States.
+Today the main building is under a protective roof built by Civil Conservation Corps workers in the 1930s, and the full ruins are a federally protected national park—the first prehistoric ruins to become such a park in the United States.